Kitty Black Perkins

 Louvenia "Kitty" Black Perkins is an African American fashion designer.
 The majority of her career was spent designing clothing for Barbie dolls.
-She designed the first Black Barbie in the late 1970s; previous Black dolls in the line were marketed as Barbie's friends.
+She designed the first Black Barbie, launched in 1980; previous Black dolls in the line were marketed as Barbie's friends.

 Early life and education

 Black Perkins was born in racially segregated Spartanburg, South Carolina.
 The daughter of Luther Black and Helen Goode Black, she is one of seven children.
 In 1967 she graduated from Carver High School, Spartanburg's Black high school, which closed when the school system was desegregated in 1970.
 She moved to California to attend Los Angeles Trade Technical College.
 Black graduated with an associate degree in fashion design in 1971.

 Career

 Black Perkins worked in non-doll fashion for six years before responding to a blind classified ad from Mattel.
 She reports never having had a Barbie doll until she purchased one to prepare for the interview.
 She became principal designer for Barbie in 1978.
 In 1991 The Los Angeles Times reported that Black-Perkins was responsible for over 100 designs a year, amounting to over one fifth of all of the designs for Barbie.
 She has received the doll industry's highest honor, the Doll of the Year (DOTY) award.

 Black Perkins was Chief Designer of Fashions and Doll Concepts for Mattel's Barbie line for over twenty-five years.
-Her designs include the "First Black Barbie" (1979-1980) the first African American doll from Mattel to have the name Barbie and not be a friend of Barbie but Barbie herself, "Shani and Friends" (1991) a short-lived line of African-American dolls, "Holiday Barbie" (1988, 1989, 1990, 1996), "Fashion Savvy Barbie" (1997), "Bathtime Barbie" and "Brandy" (1999).
+Her designs include the "First Black Barbie" (1980), "Shani and Friends" (1991) a short-lived line of African-American dolls, "Holiday Barbie" (1988, 1989, 1990, 1996), "Fashion Savvy Barbie" (1997), "Bathtime Barbie" and "Brandy" (1999).

+Black Perkins is featured in the documentary Black Barbie, which premiered at the 2023 South by Southwest film festival.